RCN indemnity: your questions answered

 So, it’s really important that you check your paperwork and seek clarification from the agency about your true employment status.

 Only genuinely self-employed members will be covered by our scheme.
-If you’re still unsure, you can call RCN Direct for advice on 0345 772 6100.
+If you’re still unsure, you can contact us for advice.

 If you’re an employee undertaking advanced nursing practice - including prescribing - then your employer has vicarious liability (or responsibility) for your actions and omissions at work.
 It is not appropriate for your employer to try to shift that responsibility, either onto you as an employee or onto the RCN as your union.